 3 April - The complex scaffolding works are now complete and the temporary scaffold structure has been wrapped in protective plastic sheeting.
 This protection shields the works area from the worst of the weather and helps to maintain a suitable temperature for the masonry works.

-The A6091/BGH improvement works by Amey are due to be completed on Wednesday 4 April.
+The A6091/BGH improvement works by Amey was completed on Wednesday 4 April.
 These improvements will make the junction safer, and the completion of the scheme will reduce traffic congestion while the Lowood Bridge works continue.

 6 March - The first stage of the project was to establish a safe and secure means of access via scaffolding.

 We appreciate that the closure of Lowood Bridge has a significant impact on traffic and pedestrians in the local area.
 However, once these essential works are completed, weight restrictions will be removed and the bridge will once again be available for use by all vehicles and pedestrians for many years to come.

 31 January - Lowood Bridge has now closed for 20 weeks to all traffic and pedestrians.
 Despite the closure, local businesses remain open and accessible via signed diversion – for example pedestrians walking from the Borders Railway via the Melrose side of the River Tweed can use the Chain Bridge to get to Gattonside.

 The bridge will be closed to all traffic and pedestrians during this time.
 Once completed, all vehicles and pedestrians will be able to use the bridge again.